SELAB-AA/VaadinSessionManagement/README.md

 VaadinSessionManagement
 =======================

 Experimental mechanisms for web application session persistence and management using the Vaadin framework.
+See www.vaadin.com.